Flight Cost Per Mile Calculator

 Frequently asked questions

-Can I use cost per mile to compare international and domestic flights?
+When should I NOT use cost per mile to evaluate a flight?